 Chocolate Chip Bread Pudding is an easy and delicious recipe to use up any bread that’s past its prime.
 Stale bread is soaked in sweet custard and tossed with chocolate chips then baked until puffed and golden.
-It’ll be awesome.
+It’s absolutely awesome.

 Chocolate Chip Bread Pudding